casin0r0yale/golden-fan-shop/README.md

 You should see the following message: "webpack <version> compiled successfully..."

+Configure your API tokens
+Create an `.env` file.
+In this file, you will need to create github token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+Add your token with the key name `AUTH_SECRET`

+Create a cloudinary account: https://cloudinary.com/.
+After creating an account, go to your dashboard, and copy your Cloudiary URL, Cloudinary Username, Cloudinary API Key, and Cloudinary API secret into the `.env` file.
+The key names should be `CLOUDINARY_URL`, `CLOUDINARY_USER_NAME`, `CLOUDINARY_API_KEY`, and `CLOUDINARY_API_SECRET`.

 With these steps completed, you should now be able to access the Golden Fan Shop from your local host for continued development.
 Thank you for choosing Golden Fan Shop!

 ## ⚡️ Benchmarks